rish987/trackswitch-manuform/README.md

 #### Check Everything

 Go around and gently jiggle all of the soldered joints, checking that everything is solid before proceeding to the assembly.

+#### Solder the MCU Headers

+It's probably a good idea to use pins on your Arduino for a couple reasons.
+Firstly, it makes it easy to fix any mistakes you may make when connecting things up.
+Secondly, it gives you the option of re-using your MCU for a different project if you find that this keyboard is not the best for you.
+While the connections may not be as "solid" as directly soldering onto the board, I have found that you can just use hot glue to keep everything in place once you have verified that the keyboard is working as you expect.

+The Arduino Micro with header options you find online will probably have the headers pre-soldered on the bottom.
+I find that this adds some unnecessary height to the board because of the ICSP headers that jut out on the other side.
+I would rather not cut those off (again, you may end up wanting to re-use this Arduino for a different project), so I like to get the Arduino Micro without headers and solder my own headers on the top instead.

+Cut off two strips of 17 pins each from the Arduino pin header strips.
+When you try to fit them on the top, you may find that they conflict with some of the components protruding from the board -- if so, you should be able to strip away a bit from the plastic on the headers with an X-Acto knife to make room for them.

+Get a wad of Blu-Tack and place the Arduino Micro with the pin headers upside-down on it (so that the pins press into the Blu-Tack and hold the Arduino in place).
+Try to make sure that the pins are at a 90-degree angle relative to the Arduino.

+Now, heat up your solder iron and get a bit of solder ready.
+When soldering a pin, first press your iron against both the pin and the contact on the PCB, and wait for the components to heat up.
+When you feed in the solder, press it against the pin and MCU contact, not the solder iron.
+It should get "sucked in" all around the contact and the pin.
+If it doesn't, it probably means that you didn't heat up both the pin and the contact on the MCU all the way, so make sure that you have positioned the iron tip correctly and it is at a high enough temperature.
+Make sure you feed in enough solder so that it goes all the way around the contact (i.e. doesn't leave any holes).

+Regarding the Pro Micro, all on the options I have seen online with pre-soldered headers also put them on the "wrong" side, at least for this build.
+I like to have these headers on top as well because I like to use the flat side on the bottom of the board to stick it onto the MCU holder strip.
+There's a good chance that the Pro Micro that you bought came with a 12-header strip, but if it didn't, the Arduino header strips should work just fine for this as well.
+The soldering process should be identical to that of the Arduino Micro.

 #### Inserting the Inserts